Victoria Miro Gallery: Wharf Road

-Sarah Sze, Adriana Varejão, Suling Wang, Stephen Willats, and Francesca Woodman.The Upper Room by Chris Ofili was exhibited at the Victoria Miro gallery in 2002: it consists of thirteen paintings, each of a rhesus macaque monkey, installed in a purpose-built room designed by David Adjaye.
+The Upper Room by Chris Ofili was exhibited at the Wharf Road space in 2002: it consists of 13 paintings, each of a rhesus macaque monkey, installed in a purpose-built room designed by David Adjaye.
 Adrian Searle, art critic of The Guardian, wrote that it was a work the Tate had to buy.
 In July 2005, the Tate announced the purchase of the work as the centrepiece of a new hang at Tate Britain.

+In 2022, art historian and author Katy Hessel celebrated the publication of her best-selling book The Story of Art Without Men with an exhibition that she curated at the Wharf Road space of 16 works by women artists, including Jadé Fadojutimi and Flora Yukhnovich.